sandydll-bs/Yugi-Clicker/README.md

 ### AnyDesk Protection
 - The application will not start if AnyDesk is detected running on the system.

+## Bypass PrefetchView++ v1.6.6
+- Start the signature.bat with admin perms

 ## Fm

 ## Paths: